Boris Johnson calls on British troops to defend Ukraine's borders as part of peace deal - ExBulletin

 A million homes have lost power in the war-torn country, according to Ukrainian officials.

-Downing Street described the Russian strikes as egregious, adding that the prime minister had called them systematic and depraved when speaking to Mr Zelensky.

-Amid the attacks, Mr. Zelensky expressed gratitude for the United Kingdom's unwavering support, including its commitment to provide at least $3 billion a year to meet Ukraine's needs, during his appeal to the Prime minister.
+Amid the attacks, Mr Zelenskiy “expressed gratitude for the UK's continued support, including its commitment to provide at least £3 billion a year to meet Ukraine's needs” during his call with the Prime Minister.

-In a new signal that British Storm Shadow missiles are likely being used by kyiv, the Ukrainian president added: “We discussed advancing our defense cooperation and strengthening Ukraine's long-range capabilities .

 British authorities will not be prompted to confirm that they authorized Ukraine to use these weapons to strike targets in Russia.